E-commerce data breach: what to do when it hits the fan (part 1 – security interventions)

-If your issue will take time to fix, disable all e-commerce functionality on your site put customer notices up on key pages.
+If your issue will take time to fix, get your systems admin or web developer to disable all e-commerce functionality on your site put customer notices up on key pages.
 This early in the investigation, there isn’t a lot to tell your users, so a generic message about maintenance upgrades is fine.

 5. Analyse & plan

 If your system admin confirms a hack, ask them to list out what’s happened, how it occurred and if there’s been a data breach.
 They should tell you how they plan to fix it and how long they think it will take.

 However, if there hasn’t been a breach, make sure the false alarm has been explored and your website isn’t compromised in another way.

 6. Communicate & mitigate